The Governor, The Honourable Kim Beazley AC

 We need advocates for our capacities in these and many other areas, including defence industry and service industries such as education, media and tourism.

 I am grateful the Premier has suggested to me, I should perform an advocacy role for the State’s capabilities.
 A daunting but critical challenge.”

 - Ensuring that the state, national and international communities understand the critical roles the Western Australian minerals and energy, agricultural and fishing industries play in generating economic growth and development.

-- Furthering understanding and promoting the well-being of our indigenous populations.
+- Furthering understanding and promoting the well-being of our Aboriginal populations.